Lisa Brown (Washington politician): 2018 U.S. House candidacy

 After months of speculation, Brown announced her candidacy for United States House of Representatives on August 31, 2017.
 She challenged Republican incumbent Cathy McMorris Rodgers in Washington's 5th congressional district, which has not had a Democratic representative since former House Speaker Tom Foley lost reelection to George Nethercutt in 1994 during the Republican Revolution.

 During a December 20, 2017, town hall, Brown opposed the Tax Cuts and Jobs Act of 2017, Republican-supported legislation which had been passed earlier that month, which lowered personal and corporate tax rates, and repealed the individual mandate of the Affordable Care Act.
 McMorris Rodgers, as the Chair of the Republican House Caucus, was one of the major proponents of the legislation.
 Brown criticized the bill, saying it was unfairly beneficial to wealthier Americans, increased the deficit, and forced tax cuts to programs such as health care and agriculture.

 In the August blanket primary, Brown received 45.36% of the vote to 49.29 percent for McMorris Rodgers.
 As of early August 2018, Brown had raised about $2.4 million and McMorris Rodgers had raised about $3.8 million for their campaigns.

 In the November general election, Brown was defeated by McMorris Rodges, garnering 45.26% of the vote to McMorris Rodgers' 54.74%.
 This was the best showing for a Democrat in the district in over two decades.

 Though she had been mentioned as a potential candidate for Mayor of Spokane in 2019, she denied she had any intention of running.

+Mayor of Spokane

+Brown is the current mayor of the City of Spokane.
+She received 51.7% of the vote versus incumbent Nadine Woodward.
+Woodward conceded and Brown was sworn into office on January 1, 2024.